 - Can only hire folks that are a junior version of themselves.
 Yes, this is a sign of a new / green manager.
-But you can help them open their eyes to a more diverse set of backgrounds, experiences and hires.
+But you can help them open their eyes to a more diverse set of backgrounds, experiences, and hires.
 You need to start ASAP and early, though.
 By hire #3.

 - Mainly doing / focused on what they are good at.
 If you are a first-time VP of something, you won’t be great at everything.
 No one is.
-It’s OK if your stretch VP mainly focuses on the areas she’s great at … as long as she also takes accountability of the areas she is weak at.
+It’s OK if your stretch VP mainly focuses on the areas she’s great at … as long as she also takes accountability for the areas she is weak at.
 They will grow, and you are getting leverage here.
 Find a way to help backfill their weaknesses.